12. - 27. 1. 2013

 Since I had had good experiences with this kind of travel, I used again the sleeper of the city night line (CNL) from Berlin to Zurich.
 Rested and supplied with a small breakfast I went again in a comfortable Intercity train to Sargans city, which is located close on the Rhine river.
 From there it was only a short way with a bus by LIEmobil over the Liechtenstein border via Vaduz city to the final destination.

-The stop "Steg/Tunnel" (1276 m) of the bus line 21 is the nearest point to the mountain guest-house, accessible on four wheels.
+The stop "Steg/Tunnel" (1276 m) of the bus line 21 is the nearest point to the Mountain Inn, accessible on four wheels.
 From there it goes up either just walking on the hiking trail in the forrest or on the sledge way.
 Of course, the house is provided by car on the narrow road (the sledge way) to the old tunnel and a second route from the lake in the valley.
 However, parking is available in the winter only near the bus stop.
-But the leaseholder of the mountain guest-house offer a shuttle service, so you must not overcome the 126 meters with heavy suitcases.
+But the leaseholder of the Mountain Inn offer a shuttle service, so you must not overcome the 126 meters with heavy suitcases.
 The path is only 1200 m long and to overcome with a light backpack without any problems.
-Once at the top double rooms and rooms for groups are available − and of course a restaurant.
+Once at the top double rooms and rooms for groups are available - and of course a restaurant.

 Also in the country, I was again on the road with the green buses of LIEmobil and walking on my feets.
 The bus network of Liechtenstein is so large that driving with a own car is inefficient.
 Even skis and snowboards can be transported with withour problems with the buses.
 The ticket for one month is available for 54 Swiss francs (CHF) in each bus of LIEmobil and profitable in just two weeks, if you often use the buses.